A Good Death?

 It so happens that yesterday in Ireland the Dáil (Parliament) voted in favour of the Government bringing forward an assisted suicide Bill.
 The day before, Labour MP Kim Leadbeater introduced a new private member’s bill for the legalisation of assisted dying into the House of Commons in the British Parliament, which also passed.

 Very few nations in the world allow the practice of assisted suicide, but the UK and Ireland seem determined to join this very small group.
 This shouldn’t surprise us, given the wholesale secularisation of values that has been gathering pace in recent years in these nations.
-If human beings are not by God with an intrinsic dignity that comes from being his unique image-bearers, if we did just evolve from ‘goo via the zoo’ as a friend of mine puts it, if human existence is nothing more than the survival of the fittest, why wouldn’t we claim the right to end our lives?
+If human beings are not created by God with an intrinsic dignity that comes from being his unique image-bearers, if we did just evolve from ‘goo via the zoo’ as a friend of mine puts it, if human existence is nothing more than the survival of the fittest, why wouldn’t we claim the right to end our lives?

 What should we say as Christians in the face of this increasing pressure to make suicide a legally protected right?
 I’m thankful for the excellent work done by the Christian Institute in the UK and Ireland, helping believers to understand the issues of the day and respond to them in a wise and reasoned way.
 Here are some points made in a recent briefing that I’ve supplemented from other sources.
 This has turned out to be a much longer than usual article, but I hope that gathering these illustrations in one place will be a useful resource as this debate continues.